wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Fight a Traffic Ticket in Wisconsin

-Wisconsin state laws outline traffic laws and penalties for traffic offenders.
+Wisconsin state laws outline the state’s traffic laws and penalties for traffic offenders.
 The state categorizes traffic offenses into speeding, moving, and non-moving citations.
 The Wisconsin State Department of Transportation, in partnership with the State Patrol, is responsible for issuing citations to offending road users.

 • The name of the person involved in the record, unless said person is a juvenile